leicester70/udemy-core-java-made-easy/README.md

 If you're using IntelliJ, make sure you have the latest version installed.
 Open up IntelliJ and select "Import Project".
 Select the `TheDamnJavaProject` folder and click "Open".
 Now you're ready to start coding lah.

 And that's it lah.

+*generated with ChatGPT, with prompt asking for a repository readme description in singlish slang*